About Arthritis Pain

 What treatment options are available for arthritis pain?

 Upon visiting University Urgent Care for your arthritic-related pain, you will likely be examined by one of our board-certified physicians.
 Following an examination, we will discuss your medical history, current or previous diagnoses, and list your current prescriptions.
 If needed, we may take blood work to assess in our CLIA/COLA-certified onsite laboratory.
 Since there is no cure for arthritis, treatments will be focused on pain management.
 These treatments range from cortisone injections to physical therapy sessions to prescription medications.
 In addition, our skilled physicians may have a number of suggestions for managing your pain or decreasing their frequency from home.

 - Procedure Recovery Location

-Get Arthritis Pain Relief
+Alleviate Arthritis Pain

-University Urgent Care offers superior medical care and pain relief to the greater Fort Worth, TX area.
+University Urgent Care offers superior medical care and pain relief to the Greater Fort Worth, TX area.
 If you are experiencing mild to severe joint or muscle pain, symptomatic of your arthritic condition, we encourage you to visit our facility.
 Our skilled staff, advanced technology, and dedication to treating your needs in a timely manner set us apart from other urgent care facilities in our area.
 We can help you find relief from your arthritis pain and may even offer the missing piece to your arthritis treatment plan puzzle.
 We encourage you to stop dealing with chronic pain and stop by our facility today.